-However, shortly after Wu Song entered the mountain area, he saw another notice on a rundown temple wall containing exactly the same message and signed by county authority.
+However, shortly after Wu Song entered the mountain area, he saw another notice on a rundown temple wall containing exactly the same message and signed by the county authority.

-The sky quickly grew dark and on the hill he fell into sleep on a giant stone.
+The sky quickly grew dark and on the hill, he fell into sleep on a giant stone.

-Soon he woke up with a start as a strange wind blew through, accompanied by a fearful sound of beast growling.
+Soon he woke up with a start as a strange wind blew through, accompanied by a fearful sound of a beast growling.

 When he opened his eyes, he saw a monstrous being dashing out of a woods right towards him.

 It was a full-grown adult tiger with a sign looked like the Chinese character Wang (王) on its forehead.